 Program/activity Outputs Objectives Outcomes Estimated Cth funds allocated Pro Program year funding (Commonwealth Funding Follows Child) 1.
-Commonwealth Funding Follows the Child financial contribution at the sector level, to the government school sector (3,825 children) To facilitate children's early learning and development and transition to school, by maintaining universal access to free quality early childhood education for all children To promote the importance of preschool and encourage enrolment for all children in the year before All children have access to 600 hours of free, high- quality preschool in the year before school All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, free quality early childhood education programs \$5,396,692.50 formal schooling 2.
-Implement the Commonwealth Funding Follows the Child financial contribution at the sector level, to the non-government school sector (1,189 children) To support delivery of quality preschool programs and encourage attendance and participation in affordable, quality early childhood education programs All children have access to a high-quality preschool program in the year before school All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, quality early childhood education programs \$1,677,560.10 3.
-Implement the Commonwealth Funding Follows the Child financial contribution at the sector level, for the non-government long day care sector (552 children) To support delivery of quality preschool programs and encourage attendance and participation in affordable, quality early childhood education programs All children have access to a high-quality preschool program in the year before school All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, quality early childhood education programs \$778,816.80 Add itional funding to mair na levels (delete i f not required) 4.
-All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, free quality early childhood education programs \$1,801,406
+Commonwealth Funding Follows the Child financial contribution at the sector level, to the government school sector (3825 children) To facilitate children's early learning and development and transition to school, by maintaining universal access to free quality early childhood education for all children.
+To promote the importance of preschool and encourage enrolment for all children in the year before formal schooling.
+All children have access to 600 hours of free, high quality preschool in the year before school.
+All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, free quality early childhood education programs. \$5,526,207.00

+2. Implement the Commonwealth Funding Follows the Child financial contribution at the sector level, to the non-government school sector (1189 children) To support delivery of quality preschool programs and encourage attendance and participation in affordable, quality early childhood education programs.
+All children have access to a high-quality preschool program in the year before school.
+All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, quality early childhood education programs. \$1,717,819.64 3.
+Implement the Commonwealth Funding Follows the Child financial contribution at the sector level, for the non-government long day care sector (541 children) To support delivery of quality preschool programs and encourage attendance and participation in affordable, quality early childhood education programs.
+All children have access to a high-quality preschool program in the year before school.
+All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, quality early childhood education programs. \$ \$781,615.16 Δdd itional funding to mair na levels (delete i f not required) 3.
+Provide a financial contribution towards 600 hours of free government preschool programs To facilitate children's early learning and development and transition to school, by maintaining universal access to, and improving attendance, and participation in affordable, quality early childhood education programs for all children.
+All children have access to a high quality and free preschool program in the year before school.
+All children, including Aboriginal and Torres Strait Islander children and vulnerable and disadvantaged children, have access to, and participate in, free quality early childhood education programs. \$1,628,833